All Episodes

 And what you can see is much clearer from here onward.

-Here you can definitely see the lighter color on the inner corner of her eye.
+Here, you can definitely see the lighter color on the inner corner of her eye.

 She's definitely looking up to the top right, definitely visually constructing these images.

-And meanwhile, her interviewer is sitting off here to on the image on the very far right from the desk.
+And meanwhile, her interviewer is sitting off here on the image on the very far right from the desk.

-And this is a round desk, he should be sitting somewhere, somewhere over here.
+He should be sitting somewhere, somewhere over here.

 So she should be looking over to him and over past his shoulder, past the lampshade to the other side if she were actually remembering anything.